williamdemeo/IEProps/README.md

 IEProps
 =======

-This repository contains a draft of the article
+This repository contains an article that has been accepted for publication in the journal [Communications in Algebra](http://www.tandfonline.com/toc/lagb20/current#.UuyfYXW9jAQ).

-[Interval enforceable properties of finite groups][], *Comm.
-Alg.* (to appear).
+**Title:** Interval enforceable properties of finite groups
+**Author:** William DeMeo (williamdemeo at gmail)
+**Date:** January 14, 2014
+**Institution:** Department of Mathematics, University of South Carolina; Columbia 29208; USA

+**Abstract:** We propose a classification of group properties according to whether they can be deduced from the assumption that a group's subgroup lattice contains an interval isomorphic to some lattice.
+We are able to classify a few group properties as being ``interval enforceable'' in this sense, and we establish that other properties satisfy a weaker notion of ``core-free interval enforceable.''
+We also show that if there exists a group property and its negation that are both core-free interval enforceable, this would settle an important open question in universal algebra.

-The paper is in the final revision and review stage, and should appear in print sometime in 2014.
+The paper has been accepted and is in the final editorial stages.
+It should appear in print sometime in 2014.
-The original submission is available in the file [DeMeo-IEProps-rev1.pdf][].
 The latest revision is in the tex directory.

 For questions, comments, or suggestions please [submit an issue][].